zepto-lang/zepto/wiki/Getting Started.md

 major, except if you ever try to calculate the square root of a negative number and expect the program to die.
-The Complex type is represented as two numbers, also without spaced, joined by a plus and with a trailing i like that `1+1i`.
+The Complex type is represented as two numbers, also without spaced, joined by a plus and with a trailing i, like that: `1+1i`.
 Complex as well as Rationals exist in many languages, the really killer feature in zepto in that regard is that those number types are first-class citizens.